 Other birds found in the region include the Australian pelican, silver gull, royal spoonbill, caspian and crested terns, white-fronted chat, sacred ibis, red-necked stint, little pied cormorant and pied oystercatcher.
 Some of these birds travel from as far away as Arctic Siberia and Alaska where they breed, to feed on the intertidal mudflats of Swan Bay.

 We endeavour to keep a soft footprint, but ongoing weed and pest control and replantings ensure the long-term future of this pristine environment.

 The foreshore area also provides an array of indigenous (edible) plants that are often included in dishes on the Basils Café menu.
-Our workshops and events regularly offer foraging expeditions into the conservation wetlands.
+For those wanting to explore the surrounding wetlands and indigenous plants, Basils Farm offers foraging expeditions.